 The Teachers' Questionnaire on 'Yahoo Yahoo' (TQYY) was developed from the Students' Questionnaire on 'Yahoo Yahoo' (SQYY) by Ige (2008).
 The 'TQYY' was used to collect information on teachers' perceptions of school-aged children's involvement in 'Yahoo Yahoo', teachers' sources of information on school-aged children's involvement in 'Yahoo Yahoo' and teachers' awareness of types of cyber crimes in eliciting feedback from the teachers.
 It was given to other experts in the Social Science Education Department for evaluation.
 The final form of the items was then validated in terms of administering the instrument on 50 secondary teachers and a Cronbach Alpha of 0.98 was obtained.
 The second instrument used, was Teachers Interview Schedule on 'Yahoo Yahoo' (TISYY), a 5-item interview schedule developed by the researchers to collect data on teachers' awareness of 'Yahoo Yahoo'.
 To ascertain the validity of this instrument, the researcher made use of ten (10) teachers that were not involved in the study.
-Each item was discussed; two (2) items that were found difficult were removed.
-The instrument was further vetted and certified fit for use by a Senior Lecturer in the Social Science Education Department.
+Each item was further vetted and certified fit for use by a Senior Lecturer in the Social Science Education Department.